-Planning for the future of the community & facility system.
+Planning for the future of the community & facility

-Any plan for the publicly-funded behavioral health and developmental services system should include adequate state funding for:
+system.
+Any plan for the future of the publicly funded behavioral health and developmental services system should include adequate state funding for:

-- A community-based, comprehensive system of care; - Crisis intervention teams and centers to ensure that adults and children experiencing a mental health crisis are able to obtain timely evaluation and assistance as close to their home community as possible; - A robust statewide system of alternative transportation and custody options to help individuals in crisis get to evaluation services and treatment and that eliminates the reliance on local law enforcement for extended transportation and custody services; - Accessibility to inpatient beds and crisis services on a regional basis, including potentially through public-private partnerships, to decrease the need for long-distance transports for critical care; - Comprehensive services and supports for people returning to the community from any type of state facilities (public safety as well as behavioral health), as well as for people diverted from state facilities. - Children's mental health services, including community-based early interventions and the Mental Health Initiative; - Medicaid waivers to eliminate service waiting lists; and - Availability of services for individuals consumers voluntarily seeking treatment services, regardless of their ability to pay.
+- A community-based, comprehensive system of care; - Urgent care needs in each community, including crisis intervention teams (CIT); - Accessibility to inpatient beds and crisis services on a regional basis, potentially through public-private partnerships, to decrease the need for long-distance transports to access needed services for critical care;

+- Comprehensive services and supports for people returning to the community from any type of state facilities (public safety as well as behavioral health), as well as for people diverted from state facilities. - Children's mental health services, including communitybased early interventions and the Mental Health Initiative; - · Medicaid waivers to eliminate service waiting lists; and - Availability of services for consumers voluntarily seeking treatment services, regardless of their ability to pay.